cjjob/email_notifs/README.md

-### Boilerplate code for email notifications from pythong script.
+### Boilerplate code for email notifications from python script.

 Code is taken and (marginally) added to from [real-python](https://realpython.com/python-send-email/).